slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

 .. _build from source using cmake:

-Step 2.
-Build from Source
+2. Build from Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Option A: Using CMake
+Build using CMake
 ^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash